yeroc-sebrof/azure-devops-mcp/README.md

 - "List iterations for project 'Contoso'"
 - "List my work items for project 'Contoso'"
 - "List work items in current iteration for 'Contoso' project and 'Contoso Team'"

+## 🏆 Expectations

+The Azure DevOps MCP Server is built from tools that are concise, simple, focused, and easy to use.
+Each designed for a specific scenario.
+We intentionally avoid complex tools that try to do too much.
+The goal is to provide a thin abstraction layer over the REST APIs, making data access straightforward and letting the language model handle the complex reasoning.

 ## ⚙️ Supported tools